 “I’m lucky in that our consumers are passionate about the sport and the products I work on,” said Smith.
 “A soccer ball is not just a piece of equipment to them.
 Middle-aged men, way beyond their prime, see a new Nike ball and become boys again.
 Kids who play barefoot because they can’t afford shoes kick around a Nike ball and get to be Ronaldinho for a moment.
 I’m proud that what I do makes people happy.
 I know most of that is because they really love soccer, but I hope I have a little bit to do with it.

 “It is also amazing to see how much soccer influences peoples’ lives.
 I think that, outside of religion, soccer might be the largest cultural force in the world.
-And over the last 10 years, Nike has made a tremendous impact on the look and feel of the sport.”
+And over the last decade, Nike has made a tremendous impact on the look and feel of the sport.”

-Smith developed his strong work ethic as a student in the graphic design program at CCS.
-Although the designer earned good grades throughout high school, he was never pushed to fully exert himself.
+In addition to helping him develop a process, CCS demanded Smith to work hard.
+The designer earned good grades throughout high school, but he was never pushed to fully exert himself.
 Instructors like Susan Laporte changed that.

 “CCS made me work, and I learned that it didn’t really bother me,” said Smith.
 “To this day, when my back is up against the wall, I know I can put in the effort and produce results.
 That gives me a lot of confidence.”